 What and Where to Eat?

-Sugar was virtually unknown to the Bhutanese until recently and rasgollas from India come closest to qualifying as Bhutanese dessert.
+Sugar was virtually unknown to the Bhutanese until recently and rasgollas from India come closest to qualify as Bhutanese dessert.

-Mountain café serves very good European style meals and the milk pound cake is a must-try.
+- Mountain café serves delicious European-style meals and the milk pound cake is a must-try.
 The other cakes and meals are also top-notch too.

-Bhutan’s best-kept SECRET is the mushroom as well as fungus but looks like a worm thing called the Cordyceps sinensis.
-Served regularly to the royal family, the cordyceps has several beneficial properties like anti-ageing, immunity building, virility boosting, antioxidant and other myriad properties.
+- Bhutan’s best-kept SECRET is the mushroom as well as a fungus that looks like a worm thing called the Cordyceps sinensis.
+Served regularly to the royal family, the cordyceps has several beneficial properties like anti-ageing, immunity building, virility boosting, antioxidants and other myriad properties.
 All this is not folklore but scientifically proven.
-No wonder the locals call it “The gold of the Himalayas” This magic-medicine does not come cheap and is available in departmental stores as well as in the airport.
+No wonder the locals call it “The gold of the Himalayas” This magic medicine does not come cheap and is available in departmental stores as well as in the airport.
 Surprisingly most travelogues on Bhutan fail to mention this interesting mushroom.

-Bhutan is a country that values harmony and happiness more than material accumulations.
-The essence of its religious philosophy percolates to the daily lives of the Bhutanese and touches all aspects from food, occupation to thoughts and interpersonal relations.
+Bhutan is a country that values harmony and happiness more than material accumulation.
+The essence of its religious philosophy percolates into the daily lives of the Bhutanese and touches all aspects from food, and occupation to thoughts and interpersonal relations.
 In this country, one can see the concept of simple living and high thinking in action.
 The Tiger’s Nest monastery has come to symbolize all this and more.